gvegayon/appliedsnar/docs/04-ergms.md

 \kappa\left(\theta,\mathcal{Y}\right) = \sum_{\mathbf{y}\in\mathcal{Y}}\exp{\theta^{\mbox{T}}\mathbf{g}(\mathbf{y})}
 $$

 Is the normalizing factor that ensures that equation \@ref(eq:04-1) is a legitimate probability distribution.
-Even after fixing $\mathcal{Y}$ to be all the networks that have size $n$, the size of $\mathcal{Y}$ makes this type of models hard to estimate as there are $N = 2^{n(n-1)}$ possible networks! [@Hunter2008]
+Even after fixing $\mathcal{Y}$ to be all the networks that have size $n$, the size of $\mathcal{Y}$ makes this type of statistical models hard to estimate as there are $N = 2^{n(n-1)}$ possible networks! [@Hunter2008]

-Recent developments include new forms of dependency structures, to take into account more general neighborhood effects.
-These models relax the one-step Markovian dependence assumptions, allowing investigation of longer range configurations, such as longer paths in the network or larger cycles (Pattison and Robins 2002).
+Recent developments include new forms of dependency structures to take into account more general neighborhood effects.
+These models relax the one-step Markovian dependence assumptions, allowing investigation of longer-range configurations, such as longer paths in the network or larger cycles (Pattison and Robins 2002).
 Models for bipartite (Faust and Skvoretz 1999) and tripartite (Mische and Robins 2000) network structures have also been developed. [@Hunter2008 p.
 9]

-### A naive example
+## A naïve example

 In the simplest case, ergm is equivalent to a logistic regression